yetanothermightytool/powershell/vbo/vb365-exo-usage-report/README.md

 `PS> .\$credential.Password | ConvertFrom-SecureString | Set-Content <path to secure.txt>`

-- Change values of the following variables
+- Change values of the following variables:

-`$userName`             Username for retrieving Exchange Online Information (use the same username as in step 1)

-`$passwordText`         Path to the secure.txt file that has been created in advance
+`$MSOrganization`               M365 Organization name

+`$applicationID`                Application ID of the required Application within Microsoft Azure AD.
+A how-to guide will be posted soon on community.veeam.com

+`$certificationThumbPrint`      Thumbrpint of the uploaded certificate for accessing the application

 ## Parameters
 `Organization`
 _(mandatory)_ Name of the VB365 Organization

-`Filter`
+`Reponame`
 _(mandatory)_ Name of the VB365 Repository where Exchange Online Data is stored

 ## Example